traffordDataLab/corporate_plan/data/health/metadata/mortality_rate.md

 Source: <a href="https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/deathsregisteredinenglandandwalesseriesdrreferencetables" target="_blank">Deaths registered in England and Wales, ONS</a>

-Data from 2020 and before is not comparable to 2021 as it needs rebasing to Census 2021.

 Data for Trafford compared to the average of 15 similar authorities as defined by the Chartered Institute of Public Finance and Accountancy (CIPFA) in their <a href='https://www.cipfa.org/services/cipfastats/nearest-neighbour-model' target='_blank'>nearest neighbours model</a> from 2021.

 Indicator: